-The president of the Constitutional Council is appointed by the President of the Republic.
-He has preponderant vote [voix] in case of a tie.
+The members of the Constitutional Council are appointed by the President of the Republic.

 The conditions to be fulfilled in order to be able to be appointed [as a] member of the Constitutional Council are determined by the organic law.